Jepkosgei3/AWS-REST-API/README.md

 # AWS-REST-API
-Creating REST API using Cloud9 and API Gateway
+Creating a REST application programming interface (API) by using Amazon API Gateway.
+# TASKS ACHIEVED
+Create simple mock endpoints for REST APIs and use them the website.
+Enable Cross-Origin Resource Sharing (CORS)